 Proof of educational or professional experience working with children

 Upon successful completion of the course, students will receive an Early Childhood Mental Health Professional Development certificate.

-This program is available in-class and through distance education (online).
+This program is available through distance education (online).